All Engineering Subjects ListElectrical Engineering

 There are three elements associated with elements of power systems:

-1. Generating: Electrical energy is generated by conversion of energy in different forms from different natural sources such as pressure head of water, kinetic energy of blowing wind, chemical energy of fuels and nuclear energy of radioactive substances into electrical energy.
+1. Generating: Electrical energy is generated by the conversion of energy in different forms from different natural sources, such as the pressure head of water, the kinetic energy of blowing wind, the chemical energy of fuels, and the nuclear energy of radioactive substances, into electrical energy.

-3. Distribution: The system by means of which electrical energy is conveyed from bulk power source or sources to the consumers is known as distribution system.
-Distribution system is an integral part of any electric power system.
+3. Distribution: The system by means of which electrical energy is conveyed from a bulk power source or sources to the consumers is known as a distribution system.
+The distribution system is an integral part of any electric power system.

 Online Courses for Power Systems (EE):